jepusto/scdhlm/cran-comments.md

 ## Resubmission

-This is a new submission.
+This is a re-submission.
+In this version I have:

+* Added DOIs to the DESCRIPTION file.

 ## Test environments